KuntaiDu/mit-6.828/README.md

 ```bash
 plus
 ```
 Plus is a process that forks a new process.
-These two processes prints 1,2,...,100 in turn.
+These two processes both print 1,2,...,100.
 We want to make sure that each group in 1,...,10;2,...,20;...;91,...,100 is printed as a whole.
 This is realized by the P operation
 ``` C
 ipc_send(monitor, MONITOR_MUTEX_P, page, PTE_P | PTE_U);